 - 5.2.3.2.
-Displacement and Backset Retention - 5.2.3.2.1.
-When the head restraint is tested in any position of backset adjustment in accordance with paragraph 7.2.3., the head form shall: - 5.2.3.2.1.1.Not be displaced more than 25 mm during the application of the initial reference moment of 37 ± 0.7 Nm; - 5.2.3.2.1.2.Not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso reference line during the application of a 373 ± 7.5 Nm moment about the H-point; and - 5.2.3.2.1.3.Return to within 13 mm of its initial reference position after the following sequence occurs: application of a 373 ± 7.5 Nm moment about the H-point; reduction of the moment to 0 Nm; and by re-application of the initial reference load 37 ± 0.7 Nm. - 5.2.4.
+Displacement and backset retention. - 5.2.3.2.1.
+When the head restraint is tested in any position of backset adjustment in accordance with Annex 6, the head form shall: - 5.2.3.2.1.1.
+Not be displaced more than 25 mm during the application of the initial reference moment of 37 Nm; - 5.2.3.2.1.2.
+Not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso line during the application of a 373 Nm moment about the R-point; and - 5.2.3.2.1.3.
+Return to within 13 mm of its initial reference position after the following sequence occurs: application of a 373 Nm moment about the R-point; reduction of the moment to 0 Nm; and by re-application of the initial reference load 37 Nm. - 5.2.3.3.
+Displacement - 5.2.3.3.1.
+When the head restraint is tested in the rearmost (relative to the seat) position of horizontal adjustment (if provided) in accordance with Annex 6, the head form shall not be displaced more than 102 mm perpendicularly and rearward of the displaced extended torso line during the application of a 373 Nm moment about the R-point. - 5.2.3.
 Head restraint strength

-When the head restraint is tested in accordance with paragraph 7.2.4., the load applied to the head restraint shall reach 890 N and remain at 890 N for a period of 5 seconds.
+When the head restraint is tested in accordance with Annex 6, the load applied to the head restraint shall reach 890 N and remain at 890 N for a period of 5 seconds.